natalie-kate/Haunted/README.md

      margin auto with container at 33vw, display:flex etc. Searched and found some answers on stack overflow.
 Used bits from two answers.<br><span style="color: grey;">Solution: position: absolute; display: inline; left: 50%; transform: translate(-50%);</span>
-   - Background image not displaying when deployed to github pages.
+   - Background image not displaying when deployed to Github pages.
 Had heard there could be issues with file paths which is why you should deploy early in the development which is why I did thankfully.
 Tried numerous file paths, then tried changing the image file size as it was quite large.<br><span style="color: grey;"> Solution: background-color was overriding the background-image, I wasn't loving the background having a color as it was a bit much so just removed